 What are Private Water Supplies?
-A private water supply (PWS) is any water supply which supplies one or more properties that is not provided by a water company.
-About 1% of the population of England and Wales use a PWS.
+A private water supply is any water supply which supplies one or more properties that is not provided by a water company.
+About 1% of the population of England and Wales use a private water supply.
 Most of these supplies are situated in remote, rural parts of the country and can originate from a range of sources including boreholes, natural springs and watercourses.

 Local authorities have powers under the Regulations to require that a supply is improved by the relevant person(s).
-Local authorities are required to provide certain information, including monitoring data relating to private water supplies to the Secretary of State and Welsh Ministers (in practice the DWI).
+Local authorities are required to provide certain information, including monitoring data relating to private water supplies to the Secretary of State and Welsh Ministers (in practice the Inspectorate).
 This submission of data is due on 31 January of every year, for records relating to supplies in their area during the previous calendar year.
-Local Authorities must also provide a summary of the results of PWS risk assessments within 12 months of completing them.
+Local authorities must also provide a summary of the results of private water supplies risk assessments within 12 months of completing them.

-How does DWI help local authorities to regulate PWS?
+How does the Inspectorate help local authorities to regulate private water supplies?

-The DWI is not the regulator for Private Water Supplier.
+The Inspectorate is not the regulator for private water supplies.
 However, we have a statutory duty to act as technical advisors to local authorities in relation to the implementation of the Private Water Supplies Regulations on behalf of the Secretary of State.
 We provide technical and scientific advice on all aspects of drinking water quality, including on private water supplies, to local authorities.
-We do not work directly with consumers or owners of Private Water Supplies, but do respond to any enquiries made to us about private water supplies.
+We do not work directly with consumers or owners of private water supplies, but do respond to any enquiries made to us about private water supplies.

 The Inspectorate publishes an annual report on private water supplies in England and Wales.
 This presents information based on the updated private supply records provided to the Inspectorate by local authorities in their annual data submissions, along with other information gathered from inspectors in other ways.
-It is published each year around the end of June/ beginning of July and covers the previous calendar year.
+It is published each year in July and covers the previous calendar year.
 It includes chapters on:

-- Research on private water supplies and collaborative work by DWI
+- Research on private water supplies and collaborative work by the Inspectorate.

 Private water supplies are categorised as follows:

-* Local authorities are not required to monitor supplies that serve a single dwellings only unless they are requested to do so by the owner/occupier of the dwelling.
+* Local authorities may monitor supplies that serve only a single dwelling in accordance with regulation 10, but must do so if requested by the owner or occupier of the dwelling.